mdeslaur/fm1608-to-5101/README.md

 Gerbers, BOM, and other files to get the boards fabricated by JLCPCB are located in the production directory.

+A PDF of the schematic, and some 3d rendering images are in the docs directory.

 Change history:
 2024-12-29 - 1.0 - Initial version